 Medication Considerations

-Certain medications—like SSRIs (Selective Serotonin Reuptake Inhibitors)—help regulate brain chemistry for those dealing with ongoing anxiety.
-Short-term medications like benzodiazepines can offer swift relief in acute panic episodes.
-However, they carry potential risks including dependence.
-Collaborate with healthcare providers to determine the best fit.
+Certain medications, like SSRIs (Selective Serotonin Reuptake Inhibitors), help regulate brain chemistry for people with ongoing anxiety.
+Short-term medications like benzodiazepines can offer quick relief during acute panic episodes.

 FAQs